 In July 2014, a subsidiary of Braves Holdings entered into a Revolving Credit Agreement (the "TeamCo Revolver").
 In September 2016, Braves Holdings amended the TeamCo Revolver to provide for revolving commitments of \$85 million.
 Under the agreement, Braves Holdings can request a revolving credit loan in the form of a Eurodollar or Base Rate loan.
 Each loan bears interest on the unpaid principal amount from the date made through maturity at a rate determined by a Eurodollar or Base Rate, plus an applicable margin.
 The interest rate of a Base Rate loan was the greater of (x) the prevailing Prime rate, (y) the prevailing Federal Funds rate plus 0.50%, and (z) LIBOR plus 1.00%, plus a margin of 0.25%.
 The interest rate of a Eurodollar Rate loan was LIBOR plus a margin of 1.25%.
-In August 2022, the TeamCo Revolver was amended, increasing the borrowing capacity to \$150 million, extending the maturity to August 2029 and replacing the Eurodollar interest rate with SOFR.
-Borrowings outstanding under the TeamCo Revolver bore interest at a rate of 4.29% as of September 30, 2022.
+In August 2022, the TeamCo Revolver was amended, increasing the borrowing capacity to \$150 million, extending under the TeamCo Revolver bore interest at a rate of 4.29% as of September 30, 2022.
 Under the TeamCo Revolver, Braves Holdings must maintain certain financial covenants, including a fixed-charge coverage ratio and total enterprise indebtedness.